AirScape: An Aerial Generative World Model with Motion Controllability: Abstract

 \section{Abstract}

-How to enable robots to predict the outcomes of their own motion intentions in three-dimensional space has been a fundamental problem in embodied intelligence.
-To explore more general spatial imagination capabilities, here we present AirScape, the first world model designed for six-degree-of-freedom aerial agents.
+How to enable agents to predict the outcomes of their own motion intentions in three-dimensional space has been a fundamental problem in embodied intelligence.
+To explore general spatial imagination capability, we present AirScape, the first world model designed for six-degree-of-freedom aerial agents.
 AirScape predicts future observation sequences based on current visual inputs and motion intentions.
-Specifically, we construct an dataset for aerial world model training and testing, which consists of 11k video-intention pairs.
+Specifically, we construct a dataset for aerial world model training and testing, which consists of 11k video-intention pairs.
 This dataset includes first-person-view videos capturing diverse drone actions across a wide range of scenarios, with over 1,000 hours spent annotating the corresponding motion intentions.
-Then we develop a two-phase training schedule to train a foundation model—initially devoid of embodied spatial knowledge—into a world model that is controllable by motion intentions and adheres to physical spatio-temporal constraints.
+Then we develop a two-phase schedule to train a foundation model—initially devoid of embodied spatial knowledge—into a world model that is controllable by motion intentions and adheres to physical spatio-temporal constraints.
+Experimental results demonstrate that AirScape significantly outperforms existing foundation models in 3D spatial imagination capabilities, especially with over a 50\% improvement in metrics reflecting motion alignment.
+The project is available at: \url{https://embodiedcity.github.io/AirScape/}.